How to Create On-Demand Delivery App: Features, Cost, and Monetization

 Peak hours

 Delivery can cost more during the peak hours like lunchtime.
-In this case, the platform gets higher revenue.
+In this case, the on-demand delivery platform gets higher revenue.

 Of course, there are a bunch of alternative ways to earn money: